renesas-rz/meta-rz-edge-ai-demo/README.md

 Expected results:
 * Lines are drawn around the facial regions of the detected face.
-* Total FPS and inference time is shown in the top right-hand corner of the application.
+* Total FPS is shown in the top right-hand corner of the application.
+* Inference time for the Face Detection and Face Landmark models are shown separately in the top right-hand corner of the application.
 * 2-D Point Projection of the identified face mesh is shown in the right-hand side of the application.